-In 2001, in a climate of fear similar to what we are experiencing, Mother Teresa wrote a letter.
+In 2001, in a climate of fear similar to the one we are experiencing today, Mother Teresa wrote a letter.
 No one answered.
-The letter remained relevant even today, in a world that’s path now winds of war.
-But we are condemned to hope …
+Unfortunately, the letter has remained relevant in a world currently experiencing winds of war.

 January 2, 1991

 Dear President George Bush and President Saddam Hussein,

 I come to you with tears in my eyes and God’s love in my heart to plead to you for the poor and those who will become poor if the war that we all dread and fear happens.
 I beg you with my whole heart to work for, to labour for God’s peace and to be reconciled with one another.

 You both have your cases to make and your people to care for but first please listen to the One who came into the world to teach us peace.
 You have the power and the strength to destroy God’s presence and image, His men, His women, and His children.
 Please listen to the will of God.
 God has created us to be loved by His love and not to be destroyed by our hatred.